-I’d never tried stuffed clams until Matt and I moved to Boston and the first time I did was at a little seafront restaurant we had popped in after a Sunday of shopping.
+I’d never tried stuffed clams until Matt and I took a trip to Boston.
+It was at a little seafront restaurant we had popped in after a Sunday of shopping.
 I immediately adored the flavour and texture of the stuffed clams – the sharpness of the lemon and the saltiness of the clam meat.
 They were so good, I decided I had to learn how to make them, which was actually surprisingly easy.
 I spent a good few weeks playing around with flavour combinations before settling on this recipe, which I think really captures the taste of New England Stuffed Clams.

 - 6 large clams, rinsed with cold water